Charlotte Divorce Mediation Attorney

 Contact Our Charlotte Divorce Lawyer

 Whether you decide to go through your family law or divorce case with a mediator or need a seasoned Charlotte family lawyer by your side throughout the process, Krusch & Sellers, P.A. is here to help.
-Do not hesitate to reach out to our firm to discuss your mediation needs.
+With over 65 years of collaborative experience, do not hesitate to reach out to our firm to discuss your mediation needs.
 We look forward to serving you!

 Make an appointment with our legal team by calling (704) 343-8811 today.